Rocket Lab is set to try for a splashdown recovery, the next step toward making a dramatic midair grab with a helicopter

 Rocket Lab is following in the footsteps of SpaceX by going to some pretty dramatic lengths to recycle its rockets.
-The startup with facilities in the US and New Zealand will attempt to recover the first-stage booster from one of its Electron rockets for the first time during a mission set for Thursday, Nov.
-19. The company is currently targeting a nearly three-hour launch window that opens at 5:44 p.m.
-PT.
+The startup with facilities in the US and New Zealand attempted to recover the first-stage booster from one of its Electron rockets for the first time Thursday.

-After boosting a number of small satellites -- and one particularly special garden gnome -- toward orbit for the mission, appropriately dubbed Return to Sender, the first stage will separate and head to a controlled soft water landing in the Pacific Ocean using parachutes.
-From there, the floating rocket will be retrieved by a recovery vessel.
+The rocket blasted off from New Zealand and boosted a number of small satellites -- including one particularly special garden gnome -- toward orbit for the mission, appropriately dubbed Return to Sender.
+The first stage then separated to make a controlled soft water landing in the Pacific Ocean using parachutes.

+The live feed of the mission was lost when the rocket descended back toward Earth at high speed, but Rocket Lab confirmed via social media that the parachutes deployed successfully and that the rocket splashed down in the Pacific.

+"Splashdown of Electron's first stage confirmed!
+Recovery ops are underway and we'll bring you more soon," the company wrote on Twitter.

 Recovering a rocket using parachutes is hardly a new concept.
 It's something NASA has pursued in the not-too-distant past.
 And it's arguably not as dramatic as the propulsive landing system that SpaceX uses, but this is just a stepping stone to bigger plans that involve plucking a used Electron booster out of midair during its descent using a helicopter.